ThisisShashwat/TranscriptionAPI/README.md

 Final bonus = **+0.5 (capped)**

+Pretty sure this would be eligible for both cool project and good code quality and architecture buffs.
+Yes I'm shamelessly asking for it lmao

 # Architecture

 The architecture is quite simple.
 We use the Pydantic and FastAPI ecosystem as much as we can for almost everything.